 Now, lest you think Barcelona was #2 on my list, it wasn’t.
-Number two was – and still is – Italy.
-As I explained in a previous post (here) Barcelona was pretty darn low on the good ol’ bucket list – but a few timely recommendations paired with a $440 round trip flight suddenly made this Spanish capital much more appealing.
-So, in May I went.
+Number two at the time was Italy.
+As I explained in a previous post (here) Barcelona was pretty darn low on my bucket list—but a few timely recommendations paired with a $440 round trip flight suddenly made this Spanish capital much more appealing.
+So, in May 2017, I went.

 In typical Jayme fashion, I spent the weeks leading up to my trip in research and planning mode.
 The result was an itinerary that completely maximized my time and included all my top priorities.
 (I totally missed my calling as a travel agent.
 I swear!)